 High blood pressure sneaks up on you.
 Except at extreme levels, high blood pressure is a silent condition causing no symptoms.
 If you wait until you feel unwell, you may have left things too late, therefore it is important to get regular blood pressure checks.

-High blood pressure can increase the risk of cardiovascular disease by 2 to 4 times.
-The higher the blood pressure, the higher the risk of both coronary heart disease and stroke.
-High blood pressure can also damage your kidneys.
+- an increased risk of cardiovascular disease – the higher the blood pressure, the higher the risk of both coronary heart disease and stroke;

 When the heart pumps, it produces pressure inside the arteries and moves the blood forward.
 This is called systolic pressure.
 Then the heart relaxes as it fills again and the pressure in your arteries falls.
 This is called diastolic pressure.

 Blood pressure readings are given as 2 numbers – systolic pressure over diastolic pressure.
 The pressure is measured in millimetres of mercury (mmHg).

 - normal blood pressure is considered to be less than 120 mmHg (systolic pressure) over 80 mmHg (diastolic pressure) — written as 120/80; and

 - high-normal blood pressure is between 120/80 and 140/90.

 High blood pressure, or hypertension, means that the systolic or diastolic pressure or both are above the normal range.
 A reading above 140/90 mmHg is usually considered to be ‘hypertension’, though hypertension is further divided up by doctors into mild, moderate or severe depending on the blood pressure reading.
 The divisions are as follows.

 - Mild hypertension: more than 140/90 mmHg up to 159/99 mmHg.